katcipis/sophia/notes/books/coders-at-work.md

 ### Debugging

-Almost all the people that is interviewed do most of their debugging with print statements, makes me feel less alone in the world =).
+Almost all the people that are interviewed do most of their debugging with print statements, makes me feel less alone in the world =).

 Of course it may be because of the low quality of our debugging tools =/